 years post-TBI, and N = 2690 at 5 years post-TBI.

-DESIGN:: Prospective cohort study with secondary data analysis of the
+DESIGN: Prospective cohort study with secondary data analysis of the relationship

-relationship between pre-TBI/TBI factors and post-TBI criminal arrest as measured
+between pre-TBI/TBI factors and post-TBI criminal arrest as measured at 3 time

 status, educational attainment, pre-TBI felony, pre-TBI drug abuse, pre-TBI